shssoichiro/oxipng/README.md

 The core goal of rewriting OptiPNG was to implement multithreading, which would be very difficult to do within the existing C codebase of OptiPNG.
 This also served as an opportunity to choose a more modern, safer language (Rust).

-OxiPng is a PNG compression optimizer.

-In the typical use case, OxiPng recompresses PNG image files losslessly and performs PNG integrity checks and corrections.
-Future implementation of other features is planned.

 ## Building